 Others may feel quite comfortable in the service of their chosen causes.
 Our jobs or institutions may provide us with a collective identity that protects us like a warm blanket.
 During the reintegration process which is typical of the Disseminating phase, we may add more and more water to the wine of our Full Moon convictions and may in fact be in danger of forgetting what we knew then with such absolute clarity.

-go to link Similarly, those spirits who have transcended their worldly existence and reached Nirvana, may decide never to reincarnate anymore.
+Similarly, those spirits who have transcended their worldly existence and reached Nirvana, may decide never to reincarnate anymore.
 The Disseminating phase may therefore be a rather quiet time in which we may find ourselves hiding, underachieving and forgetting to some degree.

 In that case, however, the Last Quarter will sound an unforgiving wake up call.
 The progressed Last Quarter can be compared to transits or progressions to the Ascendant see diagram.
 This means that we move from the collective and public 12th house to the extremely personal 1st house.
 The Last Quarter can therefore be as painful as birth; we have to leave the womb, wake up form a long sleep and face who we are, alone and separate.
 This crisis can also be compared to the sobering experience of having to retire, when we all of a sudden find we are no longer part of a collective and have lost our public, social or corporate identity.